13.12. Neural Style Transfer¶

 return contents_l, styles_l, tv_l, l

-In style transfer, the composite image is the only variable that needs
+In style transfer, the synthesized image is the only variable that needs

-to be updated.
-Therefore, we can define a simple model,
+to be updated during training.
+Thus, we can define a simple model,

-, and treat the composite image as a model parameter.
+, and treat the synthesized image as the model

-In the model, forward computation only returns the model parameter.
+parameters.
+In this model, forward propagation just returns the model

 def __init__(self, img_shape, **kwargs):